Pacific Rim (film): Themes

 The film centers on the relationship between Becket and Mori, but is not a love story in a conventional sense.
 Both are deeply damaged human beings who have decided to suppress their respective traumas.
 While learning to pilot their Jaeger, they undergo a process of "opening up", gaining access to each other's thoughts, memories and secrets.
 Their relationship is necessarily one of respect and "perfect trust".
 Hunnam commented that the film is "a love story without a love story.
 It's about all of the necessary elements of love without arriving at love itself".
 Both Becket and Mori have suffered profound personal tragedies; one of the script's central ideas is that two damaged people can metaphorically "become one", with their figurative missing pieces connecting almost like a puzzle.
-Del Toro emphasized the characters' emotional intimacy by filming their training fight scene the way he would a sex scene.
+Del Toro emphasized the characters' transition from mutual indifference to emotional intimacy by filming their training fight scene the way he would a courtship scene at a dance.

 Del Toro, a self-described pacifist, avoided what he termed "car commercial aesthetics" or "army recruitment video aesthetics", and gave the characters Western ranks including "marshal" and "ranger" rather than military ranks such as "captain", "major" or "general".
 The director stated that he "avoided making any kind of message that says war is good.
 We have enough firepower in the world."
 Del Toro wanted to break from the mass death and destruction featured in contemporary blockbuster films, and made a point of showing the streets and buildings being evacuated before Kaiju attacks, ensuring that the destruction depicted is "completely remorseless".
 The director stated: